FrancescElies/windows-for-linux-and-macos-devs/README.md

 [sysinternals](https://learn.microsoft.com/en-us/sysinternals) seems to be the closest thing for instruments or dtrace on mac or strace and friends on linux.

+Not windows but for MacOS and linux [brendangregg](https://www.brendangregg.com/overview.html) is worth to read.

 On linux:
 ![http://upstate.net/jen/linux_performance_tuning.jpg](./images/linux_performance_tuning.jpg)